 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-If you're looking for a high protein zucchini muffin (that's also low carb), this is the recipe you're looking for.
+If you’re looking for high-protein paleo zucchini muffins, this is the recipe you’re looking for.
 These muffins have the perfect amount of sweetness and protein to fill you up in the morning.

 - Cheesecloth - One like this works great to squeeze the liquid out of the zucchini.
 You could also use a thin kitchen towel if you don't have a cheesecloth